 Dan Drollette: It has never happened before, at least for a major city on this kind of scale?
 Is that right?

 Peter Gleick: We’ve seen extreme water shortage or flooding in the past, and cities design their water systems for those kinds of extremes.
 But I’ve never heard of a city literally turning off the taps because there was insufficient supply to run the municipal water system.

 Dan Drollette: What do you think happened here?
-As I mentioned while were arranging this interview, this story really struck home for me, because I was part of a group of science journalists who traveled to South Africa about a dozen years ago, where our sponsoring organization took us to all these different townships.
+As I mentioned while we were arranging this interview, this story really struck home for me, because I was part of a group of science journalists who traveled to South Africa about a dozen years ago —post-apartheid — where our sponsoring organization took us to all these different townships.
 And it was obvious that the organizers were really proud of the fact that in the years since apartheid ended, the new government had managed to provide water to all these communities that had never been served before.
 They made it a point to show all the progress they’d made in supplying water.